pesslovany/Matlab-LagrangianPMF/README.md

 # Matlab-LagrangianPMF

 This repository implements Lagrangian grid based filter for Terrain aided navigation, and compares it with other state of the art filters.
 The filters are used for position estimation of a vehicle based on a real world barometric measurements.
-The code is meant to complement a publication: TBD DOI.
+The code is meant to complement a

+publication: 10.1109/MSP.2024.3489969.

 For more information please read the paper.

 __If you are using this code for a publication, please cite the paper.__